^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diagnosis of toxoplasmosis is established on the basis of a comprehensive examination of the patient with mandatory examination of the fundus, removal of the ECG, EEG, CT, radiography of the skull, examination of the affected muscles, and using special research methods.
-Of the clinical symptoms of diagnostic significance have a long subfebrile condition, lymphadenopathy, enlarged liver and spleen, eye damage and the detection of calcifications in the brain.
+The diagnosis of toxoplasmosis is established on the basis of a comprehensive examination of the patient with mandatory examination of the fundus, ECG, EEG, CT, skull radiography, examination of the affected muscles, as well as the use of special research methods.
+Of the clinical symptoms, prolonged subfebrile temperature, lymphadenopathy, enlarged liver and spleen, eye damage and detection of calcifications in the brain are of diagnostic significance.

-Of the laboratory methods, PCR and ELISA are of crucial importance.
-To detect specific antibodies, also DSC, RIF, RPGA, etc. Are used.
-In pathology of pregnancy, the examination of a woman is of great importance for diagnosis.
-Explore the placenta, amniotic fluid and membranes on the DNA toxoplasm.
+Of the laboratory methods, PCR and ELISA are of decisive importance.
+To detect specific antibodies, RSK, RIF, RPGA, etc. are also used.
+In case of pregnancy pathology, examination of the woman is of great importance for diagnosis.
+The placenta, amniotic fluid, and membranes are examined for toxoplasma DNA.

 Differential diagnostics

-Acquired toxoplasmosis should be differentiated with lymphogranulomatosis, tuberculosis, rheumatism, infectious mononucleosis, benign lymphoreticulosis (felinosis), herpetic infection, etc.
+Acquired toxoplasmosis should be differentiated from lymphogranulomatosis, tuberculosis, rheumatism, infectious mononucleosis, benign lymphoreticulosis (felinosis), herpes infection, etc.

-Congenital toxoplasmosis is differentiated from rubella, cytomegaly, listeriosis, sepsis, syphilis, intracranial trauma, etc.
+Congenital toxoplasmosis is differentiated from rubella, cytomegalovirus, listeriosis, sepsis, syphilis, intracranial trauma, etc.